Five takeaways from a heated final Ohio Senate debate

-Ohio Senate candidates Tim Ryan and J.D.
-Vance squared off Monday evening in their final televised debate, which saw personal attacks and clashes over key issues.
+Democratic Ohio Rep. Tim Ryan and Republican J.D.
+Vance squared off Monday evening in the final televised debate between the state’s Senate candidates, which saw personal attacks and clashes over key issues.

 However, it was the final minutes of the debate that saw the most fireworks, with Ryan accusing Vance of holding anti-immigrant and racist beliefs and Vance hitting back by citing his own family and calling the claim “slander.”